Get active and fit. Play a sport at Wageningen

 reflective essay formatThymos is the students’ sports association and they work with The Bongerd.
 The association board is made up entirely of students and they organise a number of events and experiences.
 Every period they run a number of weekly team tournaments, such as a knotsball tournament and volleyball tournament.
 You can sign up with a group of friends and play knotsball once a week for the entire period in a round-robin style competition.
 In addition, they also organise sports experiences.
 I went to the survival experience which was a lot of fun.
 We cycled to the survival organisation in Ede and had an introduction to the sport and the challenges.
 They also had a bobsled experience, night canoeing, and ice skating.
 These experiences are a lot of fun, you meet new people and get to try new sports.
 Finally, Thymos organises “sports nights”.
 For example, I joined the American Sports Night, you just sign up with a group of friends and spend 2 hours playing American sport such as baseball, lacrosse, basketball, and NFL.
 It is a really fun way to spend a Friday evening, running around trying new sports with a group of friends.

 These experiences are a lot of fun, you meet new people and get to try new sports.

-If you still want more sport then you should check out some of the courses that ISOW offers.
-In addition to language course, ISOW offers zumba, yoga, swing dance, and salsa dance.
+If you still want more sport then you should check out some of the courses that reflective essay format offers.
+In addition to the language course, ISOW offers Zumba, yoga, swing dance, and salsa dance.
 The salsa course is fantastic and always full.
-You can become a member of ISOW for 20 euros for 12 months and with that you get access to all of the courses that ISOW offers, so it is very cheap.
+You can become a member of ISOW for 20 euros for 12 months and with that, you get access to all of the courses that ISOW offers, so it is very cheap.